THE SHARKS

 Age - Cretaceous Commonality - Less common

 The teeth of C. samhammeri have a smooth lingual enamel surface.
 The crown is somewhat broad for Carcharias with a single cusplet on each shoulder.
-There is a strong lingual protuberance and obvious nutrient grove on the root.
+There is a strong lingual protuberance and obvious nutrient grove.
 Lateral teeth have inclined crowns and broad triangular cusplets.
 These teeth reach a maximum length of about 3/4s of an inch and and are the most common of the Cretaceous sand tigers.
-C. Samhammeri is a rather plain looking tooth which can easily be mistaken for a small or stream worn Goblin.
+C. Samhammeri is a rather plain looking tooth which can easily be mistaken for a small or stream worn Scapanorhynchus texanus.

 Monmouth County, NJ